outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 				- also make sure you take an antacid (I use baking soda/potassium bicarbonate and calcium carbonate/citrate) - unless you have alkalosis or another medical condition like that
 				- also make sure you eat plenty of vegetables with vitamin C (like oranges or bell peppers) or you wont have as good of an anti-cancer immune response
 				- also make sure you get enough vitamin D every morning
-				- also make sure your posture isnt impacting cancer growth, if I lay on my side or lie down totally flat, it seems to make the cancer grow more than if Im elevated and lying on my back
 				- a low-fat diet can improve cancer outcomes
 					- https://cancerandmetabolism.biomedcentral.com/articles/10.1186/s40170-018-0189-0
 					- https://pubmed.ncbi.nlm.nih.gov/1616815/